 Midway through our snorkeling activity, some people in our tour group started stepping on corals.
 I reminded them not to and explained that they were harming the corals, but no one listened and some of them just made jokes.
 I was agitated that I didn’t enjoy snorkeling as much as I would have.

 I told this to Hali afterwards, and he urged me to post about it online.
-However, I’m not really a fan public shaming because oftentimes it targets individual(s) rather than the issue.
+However, I’m not really a fan public shaming because oftentimes it targets individuals rather than the issue.
 This incident is not only a matter of discipline but a reflection of a bigger problem — namely, lack of local regulations and training for local guides.
-I’m not aware if there is any local regulation in place in Maniwaya Island (I hope there is), but no one said anything.
+I’m not aware if there is any local regulation in place in Maniwaya Island (I hope there is), but at that time no one said anything.